Engee documentation

 engee.genie.send("message", "Hello")

-6. Getting data from a session to an application is the engee' function.genie.recv(wsVarName; context=…) allows you to get the value of a variable from the Engee environment during application execution on Genie.
-The wsVarName argument specifies the name of the variable.
-If the variable is defined in another module, the context parameter is used to specify which namespace to look for it in.
+6. Getting data from a session to an application — function engee.genie.recv(wsVarName; context=…) allows you to get the value of a variable from the Engee environment during application execution on Genie.
+Argument wsVarName sets the name of the variable.
+If the variable is defined in another module, the parameter is used. context, indicating in which namespace to search for it.
 This is necessary if the variable is pre-defined outside the scope of the main application module.
 For example:

 engee.genie.recv("a")